heigvd-software-engineering/swissimage-vision/infra/github-runner/README.md

 This page explains how to deploy a self-hosted GitHub runner to a Kubernetes cluster.
 The runner is used to execute the GitHub Action workflows defined in the repository.

+The runner uses a custom Docker image that includes the necessary dependencies to run the workflows.
+The Docker image is built and pushed to the GitHub Container Registry.

 ## Configuring the Repository

 > [!CAUTION]